traumst/neon-chat/README.md

 ## System requirements

 I don't normally specify such info, because this is absolutely subjective and could probably work "fine" on less that half of minimal requirements.
 But then we start testing the limits of garbage collection and resource allocation.
 This is russian roulette and I love it!
-Test it out and report the lowest resource consumption you are able to achieve while serving a load.
+Test it out and report the lowest resource consumption you are able to achieve while serving a hot steamy load.

+### Pre-measure estimates

+What **I** think a good measure is
+* ~1000 active/concurrent users
+* 100-300 mixed calls per second
+* responses always under 200ms

-### Minimal Requirements
+#### Minimal Requirements

+Obviously our machine is expected to be bottlenecked by the CPU the most here, expect occasional hang or reboot.

 * 1 CORE    - with arbitrary performance
 * 256MB RAM - for app memory and db caches with ~30% spair
 * 2GB DISK  - for dependencies, db file, logs with ~60% spair

-### Recommended Requirements
+#### Recommended Requirements

+Here we should not cross ~85% cpu anymore, memory should be at max ~50% in use

-* 2 CORES   - to better utilize go concurrency
+* 2+ CORES   - to better utilize go concurrency
-* 512MB RAM - lower % usage = faster RAM lookup
+* 512MB+ RAM - lower % usage = faster RAM lookup
-* 4GB DISK  - same as RAM for SSD, but just log space for HHD
+* 4GB+ DISK  - same as RAM for SSD, otherwise it's only log space for HHD